G01d3nW01f/ScrapingTools/README.md

 ```

-This Script is perfectly wrote for clone file for targetting web sites
+This Script is wrote for clone file for targetting web sites.
-but if you can make more better clone, then please tell me I will use it
+but if you can make more better clone, then please tell me, and give me,
+ofcourse I will use it.

 by the way, any this tool find the keywords in every page and text,